 Albuquerque Press Club – Originally built as a family residence in 1903, it was called the Whittlesey House.
-Over the years it passed into various hands and at one time many of the rooms were rented to people who were convalescing from two nearby sanitariums.
-Today, the building serves as a nightclub and most of the phenomena are the many strange sounds heard by the staff and visitors.
-High heeled shoes are often heard walking across the bar and lobby areas, the piano sometimes plays of its own accord, and strange voices are sometimes heard.
+Over the years, it passed into various hands, and at one time, many of the rooms were rented to people who were convalescing from two nearby sanitariums.
+Today, the building serves as a nightclub, and most of the phenomena are the many strange sounds heard by the staff and visitors.
+High-heeled shoes are often heard walking across the bar and lobby areas, the piano sometimes plays of its own accord, and strange voices are sometimes heard.
 The apparition of a woman in a black shawl that the staff call “Mrs. M” has appeared to numerous people over the years.

-Wool Warehouse Theater Restaurant – This building, a National Historic Landmark, was built in 1929 by prominent wool business man, Frank Bond, as his New Mexico headquarters.
-Designed by T. Charles Gaastra, who had recently returned from a trip to Egypt, the building prominently displays the Egyptian influence.
-Today the historic building is part of the Double Tree Hotel Complex.
+Wool Warehouse Theater Restaurant – This building, a National Historic Landmark, was built in 1929 by a prominent wool businessman, Frank Bond, as his New Mexico headquarters.
+Designed by T. Charles Gaastra, who had recently returned from a trip to Egypt, the building prominently displays Egyptian influence.
+Today the historic building is part of the DoubleTree Hotel Complex.
 Encompassing some 5,000 square feet, the Wool Warehouse Theater Restaurant is housed on the second floor.
-During performances a man in a cream-colored double breasted suit has been known to have appeared on the stage.
-Thought to be Mr. Bond himself, the spirit seems to be pleasant and is also known to happily watch the productions from the side stage happily.
+During performances, a man in a cream-colored double-breasted suit has been known to have appeared on the stage.
+Thought to be Mr. Bond himself, the spirit seems pleasant and is also known to watch the productions from the side stage happily.